- Know the benefits of cardiovascular exercise.

 Heart Rate Reserve and Target Heart Rate

-Heart rate reserve looks at the difference between a person’s estimated max heart rate and their resting heart rate.
+Heart rate reserve looks at the difference between a person’s estimated max and resting heart rates.

 Heart rate reserve = heart rate max – resting heart rate.

-The Karvonen formula is the formula used to estimate a target heart rate with consideration of heart rate reserve and resting heart rate.
+The Karvonen formula is used to estimate a target heart rate considering heart rate reserve and resting heart rate.

 Target heart rate = ([max heart rate – resting heart rate] × desired intensity) + resting heart rate